-In general, systems should give newer formats priority over the older formats, and utilise data from the older format only when there is no coverage of the new format data at an appropriate scale (that is, when the display scale is out of the scale bounds in dataset metadata).

-S-101 ENC data should always be given priority over S-57 ENC data when both S-101 and S-57 ENCs provide data coverage at the Mariner’s set display scale.

 The question of handling simultaneous display of data in old and new formats is still to be addressed by the IHO at the time this document is being written.
-In the interim, systems should:

-Indicate when the screen is displaying older-format data.

-Indicate the boundary between new and old-format datasets if both new and old formats are being simultaneously displayed (one part of the screen is displaying new-format data and another old-format data).

-Anticipate that the portrayal of newer formats aligns with the portrayal of the older formats during the transition period, so that dual-fuel capable systems will not show significant differences in portrayal of what is essentially the same data in different formats or between different regions where S-100 adoptions are occurring at different paces.

 Display of additional information layers

 The display of additional information layers is generally driven by mariner need.
-The Interoperability Catalogue concept for ECDIS (see S-100 Part 16 and S-98) is based on using S-101 ENCs as the base layer.
-Therefore, in areas without S-101 ENC data, manufacturers and data producers should expect additional information layers to be displayed as overlays over S-57 ENC data.
+The Interoperability Catalogue concept for ECDIS (see S-100 Part 16 and S-98) is based on the use of S-101 ENCs as the base layer.

+In areas without S-101 ENC data, manufacturers and data producers may expect additional information layers to be displayed as overlays over S-57 ENC data.

-The converse is also allowed - data in legacy formats may be displayed as overlays over S-101 data.
+The converse is also allowed - data in legacy formats may be also displayed as overlays over S-101 data.

-In both cases, the applicable requirements in the IMO Performance Standards must still be met, especially requirements about not degrading the route monitoring display.
+In both cases however, the applicable requirements in the IMO Performance Standards must still be met, especially requirements about not degrading the route monitoring display.

 Concurrent applicability of S-52 and S-57

 Dual-fuel capable systems should continue to use the principles defined in S-57 and S-52 for the presentation of chart data that conforms to S-57 instead of S-101.
-The principles in S-101 and this Annex should be concurrently applied where S-101 data is displayed.
-This includes the case where one part of the chart window has S-101 data as the chart layer and another has S-57 data as the chart layer - S57/S-52 apply to the portion where S-57 data is the chart layer and S-101 and this Annex apply where S-101 data is the chart layer.
+The principles of S-101 and this Annex (particularly data loading strategy Appendix C-7 should be concurrently applied where S-101 data is displayed.
+This includes the case where one part of the chart window has S-101 data as the chart layer and another has S-57 data as the chart layer - S57/S-52 applies to the portion where S-57 data is the chart layer and S-101 and this Annex apply where S-101 data is the chart layer.

+Seamless portrayal of S-57 and S-101 data is achieved with use of the drawingIndex parameter, as described in Appendix C-7.

-Overlays of S-100-based non-ENC data over S-57 chart data are left to manufacturer discretion, pending development of guidance by the IHO.
-Where S-100-based non-ENC datasets are overlaid over S-57 data, they should be treated as “additional information” in the sense of IMO MSC.232(82), including the requirement to avoid degrading the display of ENC information.
-Activation of the new functionalities described in this Annex for screen regions where S-100 data is overlaid over S-57 ENCs is left to manufacturer discretion, pending the development of guidance by the IHO.
+Overlays of S-100-based non-ENC data over S-57 chart data are left to manufacturer discretion, pending development of future guidance by the IHO.
+Where S-100-based non-ENC datasets are overlaid over S-57 data, they must be treated as “additional information” in the sense of IMO MSC.530(106), including the requirement to avoid degrading the display of ENC information.
+Activation of any of the new functionalities described in this Annex for screen regions where S-100 data is overlaid over S-57 ENCs is left to manufacturer discretion, pending the development of future guidance by the IHO.
 For example, S-98 interoperability need not be implemented in the absence of an S-101 base layer, but graphical indexes can still be displayed for non-ENC S-100 products and thinning for an S-111 (Surface Currents) grid can still be applied even if it overlays S-57 data.